sscott11895/Elections-College-Enrollment-Economy/README.md

 between the independent and dependent variables.
 This may not be the case for some of these metrics.
 For example, we can imagine that voter turnout rates and GDP have a logarithmic relationship, where voter rates initially rise with GDP but then taper out at a certain level of economic development.
-In the future, making sure to  longevity of the model is very important.
+In future iterations of this project, we would focus additional time on data cleaning at the outset to ensure we have enough data to train a model.